iterative/dvc.org/content/blog/2022-06-14-DVC-VS-Code-extension.md

 ![Get a quick overview of changes to your data in the source control panel](/uploads/images/2022-06-14/source-control.png)

+## DVC tracked explorer

+Resources tracked by DVC can be viewed and managed through the tracked explorer view.
+See at a glance which datasets and models have been changed, and navigate through all files contained in the DVC project(s) of your workspace.

+![Tracked resources in the explorer view](/uploads/images/2022-06-14/tracked-resources.png)

 ## Command palette

 The DVC extension makes extensive use of the Command Palette, reducing the need